Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

-The site is intended for historical research and is offered on a 'not for sale, not for profit' basis.
+The site is intended for historical research.
 Commercial use requires a licence.

-If you believe you have a claim to the copyright on any of the material shown here, please contact us via this link Virtual Museum Mailbox.
+If you believe you have a claim to the copyright on any of the material shown here, please contact us.

-The Museum curator and visual designer is Paul Seaton, who has appeared on television and radio talking about Woolworths - both in history and current affairs programmes.
-Many former British store colleagues and American Associates contributed to the site, and Paul is particularly grateful to the family members of the original founders for their encouragement - including members of the Woolworths, Stephensons and Denemponts.
-To date the different incarnations of the website have served more than three million pages!
+The curator and visual designer is Paul Seaton.
+Many former British store colleagues and American Associates contributed to the site, and Paul is particularly grateful for the encouragement that he has received from ancestors of the original founders, including members of the Woolworth, Charlton, Stephenson and Denempont families.

-The author is very grateful to all of the contributors and would like to express his appreciation to each and every one for their assistance.
+The author is very grateful to all of the contributors and would like to express his appreciation them.
 One of the core values of Woolworths plc was Pride in the brand.
 Employees proved that wasn't simply handed down from the top of the organisation but something that colleagues believed in throughout the hundred years in the High Street.

 A sincere thank you to the site's major contributors